d0-00d/osava/README.md

 *(Honestly, "platform" might be the more accurate word — but we'll see.)*

 **Osava** is a modern Windows desktop security dashboard built with [Tauri v2](https://tauri.app/), React 19, TypeScript, and Express.
-It provides system security monitoring, email breach lookups, ClamAV antivirus management, and custom scan/definition update workflows in a desktop interface.
+It provides system security monitoring, ClamAV antivirus management, and custom scan/definition update workflows in a desktop interface.

 ---